Return to Course Listings

 Expand your understanding of the pharmacologic mechanisms of local anesthetics and some of the difficulties that may arise, including agent selection and dosage; interactions with medical conditions; paresthesia, hematoma and trismus; plus new, faster onset and reversal agents.

-By the end of the course, participants will be able to:1.
-Discuss the mechanisms and clinical importance of local anesthetic uptake and binding
+1. Discuss the mechanisms and clinical importance of local anesthetic uptake and binding

 2. Discuss advantages and potential disadvantages for use of vasoconstrictor agents